-Faculty for the Analytics program are drawn from various disciplines across Georgetown University and affiliated organizations.
-The core faculty are members of the Department of Computer Science and the Department of Mathematics & Statistics.
+Faculty for the Data Science & Analytics program are drawn from various disciplines across Georgetown University and affiliated organizations.

-The Data Science program is taught by faculty members of Georgetown’s Analytics Program, the Departments of Computer Science and Mathematics & Statistics.
-These faculty members are leading experts in algorithms, information retrieval, data mining, machine learning, visual analytics, environmental statistics, statistical methodologies, and more.
+The Data Science & Analytics faculty members are leading experts in algorithms, information retrieval, data mining, machine learning, visual analytics, environmental statistics, statistical methodologies, and more.
 In addition, adjunct faculty from local industry and government teach select courses in their area of expertise.
 The program will continue to add instructors as necessary to address developing needs and challenges in the field of data science.

 Nate Strawn holds joint appointments in Analytics and in the Department of Mathematics and Statistics.
 Dr. Strawn’s research draws on probability, optimization, geometry and topology to advance theory and algorithms in data science.
 He also uses tools from algebraic geometry in signal processing via frame theory.
 Strawn received his PhD in Mathematics in 2011 from the University of Maryland, College Park for his work on geometry and optimization in finite frame theory.
 Prior to joining Georgetown University in 2015, he was Senior research Engineer at the Johns Hopkins University Applied Physics Laboratory, an FDA ORISE Fellow, and a postdoctoral research associate and Visiting Assistant Professor of Math at Duke University.

-Heather Connor is the Program Coordinator for the Graduate Analytics Program at Georgetown University.
-She holds an interdisciplinary Master’s degree in Humanities from the University of Chicago, where she started her career in graduate student services.
-From there, she continued working with graduate students at the University of Southern California and the University of Texas at Arlington.
-Her extensive experience with master's and doctoral students focuses on prospective student admissions and current student advising.
+Heather Connor is the Director of Student Services for the Data Science & Analytics Program at Georgetown University.
+Ms. Connor serves as the primary contact for prospective students, current students, and alumni.
+With a focus on student services, she manages the Student Ambassador Program, Student Mentorship Program, and Writing Center, as well as overseeing the fellowship and assistantship programs, student recruitment, and admissions.
+She holds an interdisciplinary Master’s degree in Humanities from the University of Chicago, where she began her career in graduate student services.
+Prior to joining Georgetown, she worked in graduate program administration at the University of Southern California and the University of Texas at Arlington.

-Marck Vaisman is an Adjunct Professor in the Data Analytics and Math/Stats Masters programs at Georgetown.
-He is a Data Scientist at Booz Allen Hamilton where he designs data-driven solutions to help clients make better business decisions, recognize opportunities, experiment, gain insights, and solve difficult problems using large datasets and a combination of tools.
+Marck Vaisman is an Adjunct Professor in the Data Science and Analytics program at Georgetown where he teaches ANLY502 (Massive Data Analytics) and ANLY503 (Scientific and Analytical Visualization).
+Marck is a Technical Solutions Professional at Microsoft and helps customers adopt the Azure platform and use it for Data Science, Advanced Analytics and Artificial Intelligence workloads.
+Marck designs data-driven computing solutions to help clients make better business decisions, recognize opportunities, experiment, gain insights, and solve difficult problems using large datasets and a combination of tools.
 His expertise lies in making data work for the problem at hand, drawing from experience in multiple industries including Internet, telecommunications, and high tech.
-Marck founded Data Community DC, an organization that promotes Data Science and Analytics practitioners in the Washington DC Metro area.
+Marck is an experienced R programmer and advocate.
+He founded Data Community DC, an organization that promotes Data Science and Analytics practitioners in the Washington DC Metro area.
 He holds a B.S. in Mechanical Engineering from Boston University and an MBA from Vanderbilt University.